mscherotter/express-analytics/sample-add-on/README.md

 ## Setup

 1. To install the dependencies, run `npm install`.
+2. To update the packages, run `npm update`.
-2. Update the endpoint and devEndpoint URLs in [App.ts](src/ui/components/App.ts) at the top of the file for your cloud function.
+3. Update the endpoint and devEndpoint URLs in [App.ts](src/ui/components/App.ts) at the top of the file for your cloud function.
-3. To build the application, run `npm run build`.
+4. To build the application, run `npm run build`.
-4. To start the application, run `npm run start`.
+5. To start the application, run `npm run start`.

 ## Express add-on analytics

-These are the modifications made to the sample
+These are the modifications made to the generated sample:

 1. Added the  `express-addon-analytics` packages with `npm install express-addon-analytics --save`
 2. In [App.ts](src/ui/components/App.ts) added